david444/aspiration/README.md

 Runs the project, there is no testing script to run.
 I'm still learning the testing side of react.

-## Git key
-The github key was sen't on an email

 ## Future Improvements
 Feel free to elaborate on how you would improve any of the following topics
 * Code Structuring: Because I haven't worked on a large react project, from all the tutorials that I've made I think this is the one that I liked the most, I looks like it scale well on large applicatiions.